engity-com/bifroest/docs/reference/cli/audit/merge.md

 External trust anchor in the form `<auditlogName>=<64-hex-producer-id>`.
 Repeat for selected sources whose configured signing private keys must not be opened or are absent.
 Every mapping must name a selected source, and the values must come from independently trusted channels.

 <<flag("output", ref("File Path", "../../data-type.md#file-path"), default="-", id_prefix="audit-merge-", heading=3)>>
 Output file. `-` writes JSON Lines to stdout.
+The output file's immediate parent directory must already exist; the command does not create missing output directories.
+The parent is opened without following links where the platform supports it and remains pinned through the final safety check and atomic installation.
 Output paths inside any enabled configured journal, or equal to the signing identity or referenced encryption public-key file of any enabled configured audit log, are rejected, including logs not selected for the merge.
 Supplied decryption identities are also protected.

 <<flag("force", "bool", default=False, id_prefix="audit-merge-", heading=3)>>
 Replaces an existing output file.